U.S. FDA may not review new COVID-19 vaccine EUA requests during pandemic

-So far, vaccines from Pfizer Inc (PFE.N), Moderna Inc (MRNA.O) and Johnson & Johnson (JNJ.N) have been authorized for emergency use in the United States. (https://bit.ly/3fOpP2S)
+So far, vaccines from Pfizer Inc, Moderna Inc and Johnson & Johnson have been authorized for emergency use in the United States. (bit.ly/3fOpP2S)

-Novavax Inc (NVAX.O) has had discussions with regulators and said it does not expect to seek regulatory authorization for its COVID-19 shot in the United States, Britain and Europe until the third quarter of 2021. read more
+Novavax Inc has had discussions with regulators and said it does not expect to seek regulatory authorization for its COVID-19 shot in the United States, Britain and Europe until the third quarter of 2021.

-AstraZeneca (AZN.L) also has discussed plans for its COVID-19 vaccine with U.S. officials.
-However, the Wall Street Journal earlier this month reported that it was considering skipping U.S. emergency-use authorization and instead pursue the more time-intensive application for a full-fledged license to sell the shot. read more
+AstraZeneca also has discussed plans for its COVID-19 vaccine with U.S. officials.
+However, the Wall Street Journal earlier this month reported that it was considering skipping U.S. emergency-use authorization and instead pursue the more time-intensive application for a full-fledged license to sell the shot.

 AstraZeneca and Novavax did not immediately respond to requests for comment.